sbarman25/sbarman25/README.md

 Hey, Welcome to my GitHub page!

-I mostly work on private repositories.
+I mostly work on private repositories, so not many to share.
-Besides my primary job with ML stuff, I also enjoy building on cool ideas.
+Besides my primary job, I also enjoy building on cool ideas.

 ---